 - The decision to Suspend by the Headteacher will, wherever possible, be in agreement of the Trust Leadership Team. - A suspension may be used to provide a clear signal of what is unacceptable behaviour as part of the school's behaviour policy and show a pupil that their current behaviour is putting them at risk of permanent exclusion.
 Where suspensions are becoming a regular occurrence for a pupil, headteachers and schools should consider whether suspension alone is an effective sanction for the pupil and whether additional strategies need to be put in place to address behaviour.
-In this instance the Headteacher must alert the Director for Vulnerable Pupil or Education Directors without delay so that an Exclusion panel can take place (see Permanant Exclusion below for more detail on Exclusion Panel.
+In this instance the Headteacher must alert the Director for Vulnerable Pupil or Education Directors without delay so that an Exclusion panel can take place (see Permanent Exclusion below for more detail on Exclusion Panel. - A suspension, where a pupil is temporarily removed from the school, is an essential behaviour management tool that should be set out within a school's behaviour policy. - A pupil may be suspended for one or more fixed periods 14 (up to a maximum of 45 school days in a single academic year).
+A suspension does not have to be for a continuous period.

-- A suspension, where a pupil is temporarily removed from the school, is an essential behaviour management tool that should be set out within a school's behaviour policy. - A pupil may be suspended for one or more fixed periods 14 (up to a maximum of 45 school days in a single academic year).
-A suspension does not have to be for a continuous period. - Where a suspension is in place, the academy will set work for the period of time that that child is not in school. - A suspension can also be for parts of the school day.
+- Where a suspension is in place, the school will set work for the period of time that a child is not in school - A suspension can also be for parts of the school day.
 For example, if a pupil's behaviour at lunchtime is disruptive, they may be suspended from the school premises for the duration of the lunchtime period.
-The legal requirements relating to the suspension, such as the headteacher's duty to notify parents, apply in all cases.
-Lunchtime suspensions are counted as half a school day in determining whether a Ethos & Advisory Committee meeting is triggered.
+The legal requirements relating to the suspension, such as the Headteacher's duty to notify parents, apply in all cases.
+Lunchtime suspensions are counted as half a school day.

 The law does not allow for extending a suspension or 'converting' a suspension into a permanent exclusion.
 In exceptional cases, usually where further evidence has come to light, a further suspension may be issued to begin immediately after the first period ends; or a permanent exclusion may be issued to begin immediately after the end of the suspension.
-See info before re Permanent Exclusion
+See information before re (Permanent) Exclusion

-Permanent Exclusion
+(Permanent) Exclusion

 A permanent exclusion is when a pupil is no longer allowed to attend a school (unless the pupil is reinstated).
-A permanent exclusion is a very serious decision that should only taken as a last resort.
+An exclusion is a very serious decision that should only be taken as a last resort.